L-L League storylines for the 2020 PTFCA indoor state track and field championships

 Defending champions

 Last year, L-L League athletes claimed six state titles.
-Three of them could repeat Sunday.
+They could repeat three of them Sunday.
 Ephrata's Tyler Shue, a Penn State commit, is among the 800-meter run contenders after capturing state indoor and outdoor crowns last year, as well as the outdoor title at New Balance Nationals.
 His posted his top time of the indoor season — 1:52.88 — Feb.
 21 as an unattached runner at Penn State's tune-up meet.

 Manheim Township's Sydney Horn enters the meet as the state's top-ranked pole vaulter and No. 3 in the nation, according to MileSplit's rankings.
 Horn cleared 13 feet, 6 inches multiple times and has taken multiple attempts at 13-9.5, which would set a state record.